techservicesillinois/ticket-assister/readme.md

 ## Info

-Ticket Assister (stylized TkAst) optimizes your workflow with TDX tickets by setting defaults, filling out forms, and consolidating information.
+Ticket Assister (stylized TkAst) optimizes your workflow with TeamDynamix (TDX) tickets by setting defaults, filling out forms, and consolidating information.
 It reduces your cognitive load so that you can focus on getting work done accurately and efficiently.

 It has many features, all of which can be toggled on and off in the Options page.

 ## Building/Deployment

+0. Install deps

+    - install `npm`
+    - `npm install` project dependencies

-0. Make sure that `package.json` and `manifest.json` have their version numbers bumped
+1. Make sure that `package.json` and `manifest.json` have their version numbers bumped

     - Extension web stores will reject the build if it is the same version number as the current uploaded version

-1. `npm run build`
+2. `npm run build`

     - This will build for production, i.e. for URLs at https://help.uillinois.edu/TDNext/*